Students are required to settle the tuition fee in full by the prescribed deadline. Please click here for details on tuition & other fees.

 The HKSAR Government has set up a Tuition Waiver Scheme for Local Research Postgraduate Students.
 Starting from 2018/19, eligible local students enrolled in full-time UGC-funded RPg programs will be given the tuition waiver for their entire normative study period.

 Details of the scheme can be found here.

 Late Charges & Other Penalties

 Students may be required to pay late charges or subject to other penalties for failure to complete certain University procedures by stipulated deadlines.
 These include fines for overdue library books, services suspension for delinquent payments including tuition/hall fees, and administrative charges for resumption of suspended services.
 Late charges and penalties are imposed in accordance with the rules and regulations set by respective offices.

 The University offers on-campus accommodation for eligible full-time research postgraduate students at the University Apartments (UA) and the Stephen Kam Chuen Cheong Hall (SKCC Hall).
 The UA provides single rooms in 4-person or 5-person apartments, double rooms in 5-person apartments, and rooms for married couples in few designated apartments.
 Single rooms are available in the SKCC Hall.

 Further details about student accommodation and the charges can be found at the Student Housing and Residential Life Office website.

-The University policy stipulates that compulsory medical insurance is required for all registered full-time degree-seeking non-local undergraduate and postgraduate students studying at HKUST on student visa/entry permit.
+The University policy stipulates that compulsory medical insurance is required for all registered full-time degree-seeking non-local postgraduate students studying at HKUST on student visa/entry permit.